lemonhandgrenade/hp-datapack/README.md

 ### Selecting spells
 To select a spell you must have a wand in your main hand.
 Spells can be cycled by dropping the wand.
 (Note.
-Looking directly down will drop the wand normally instead of swapping spells)
+Looking directly down while sneaking will drop the wand normally instead of swapping spells)
-Dropping normally will swap between spells 1 and 2 or 3 and 4
+Dropping normally will swap between spells 1 to 2 or 3 to 4
-Whilst sneaking and dropping cycles between spells 1 to 2 and 3 to 4
+Whilst sneaking and dropping cycles between spells 1 and 3
 <details><summary>See Here</summary><p>

 | Current Spell Slot | Drop | Sneak Drop |